 Future Market Insights (FMI), an ESOMAR-certified market research and consulting firm offers executive-level blueprint of the market.
 The report carefully examines growth opportunities for medical tourism around the world.
 In also evaluates the impact of strategies adopted by the leading players on the market.

-Historical and Future Outlook
+Medical Tourism Market - Historical and Future Outlook

 Increasing availability of advanced technologies in medical and healthcare sector and sophisticated training of physicians are key factors motivating foreigners opting for medical tourism.
 Besides this, lower cost of hospital stays in certain countries is attracting medical tourists from around the world.
 Availability of cheaper treatment with better quality of care has been a chief driver of medical tourism since the start.
 Medical tourism destinations offer provisions for luxurious stays and cheaper treatment options, which has been attracting tourists from around the world.